 Body POST fields

 You can add unlimited body POST parameters using the Body POST name/value fields.
+This field does not work with GET requests.

 We have a detailed article on these fields here: https://wpgetapi.com/docs/sending-post-fields-in-request/